barnabas-lesti/meteor-starter/README.md

 - Files are automatically loaded, no need for imports.
 - ```<head>``` and ```<body>``` tags that Meteor founds in the project are concatenated.
 - ```*.less``` files are automatically compiled to ```*.css``` files and attached to the webapp.
 To prevent this default behavior, we need to use the ```.import.less``` extension for our ```less``` files.

+### Testing
+- [Velocity](https://velocity.readme.io/) is Meteors officially supported testing framework (Velocity by on its own does not include any testing libraries).

 ***